webQbe/react_hangman_game/README.md

 # React Hangman Game
+This repo is an adaptation of [Build Hangman With React](https://www.youtube.com/watch?v=jj0W8tYX_q8&list=PLillGF-RfqbY3c2r0htQyVbDJJoBFE6Rb&index=28&pp=iAQB) by CodeSTACKr.

+I followed the tutorial to learn followings:
 - Using modern React with Hooks such as **`useState`** and **`useEffect`** hooks
 - Using the hooks to control the app and dataflow
 - Breaking code into components